CosmicCanCodes/mercury-solutions/README.md

 ### Functional Form Testing

--**Contact Form:** The contact form was tested to ensure that users can submit inquiries and contact requests successfully.
+- **Contact Form:** The contact form was tested to ensure that users can submit inquiries and contact requests successfully.

 - **Validation:** Form fields were tested for validation, including required fields, correct email format, and proper error messaging.